jairus-kope/gpterm/README.md

 * Streamed output
 * Multiline input
 * Preserves conversation context including the option to reset it
-* Voiced output using the macOS **say** command (with a variety of voices to choose from)
+* Voiced output using text to speech (with a variety of voices to choose from)
 * Image Generation using a DALL·E model (*note that as the saying goes an image is worth a thousand tokens...*)
 * Model-3 selection and parameters
-* Displays number of remaining tokens for current conversation context before its reset (Due to `max_tokens` limited by OpenAI's API)
+* Displays number of remaining tokens for current conversation context before it is reset (Due to `max_tokens` limited by OpenAI's API)
 * Code blocks formatted with Syntax highlighting (experimental)

 ### Known Issues

 * Tab completion doesn't seem to work well in the **readline** module that comes with native python.
-The [Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) environment includes a python binary which includes a readline module that supports tab completion.
+The [Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) environment includes a python binary with a readline module that does support it.